Career Development

 Bosch Corporation Mitsubishi Corporation

-DBS Bank Limited Nike
+DBS Bank Limited Mizuho Financial Group, Inc.

-Deloitte Tohmatsu Consulting LLC PwC Consulting LLC
+Deloitte Tohmatsu Consulting LLC Nike

 Japan Airlines Sony Global Solutions Inc.

-Examples of Selected Master’s and Ph.D.
+List of Master’s and Ph.D.
 Programs

-The University of British Columbia Nanyang Technological University
+The University of British Columbia Peking University

-University of California, Los Angeles Peking University
+University of California, Los Angeles Seoul National University

 University College London University of Rochester

-Johns Hopkins University Waseda University
+Johns Hopkins University The University of Tokyo

 Advancement to Graduate School

-In the past years, many graduates from the Department of Political Science and Economics have gone on to graduate school.
-If you wish to further pursue your academic interests, pursue a career as a researcher, or if you hope to work in the private or public sector in the future based on your studies and research at graduate school, you may be interested in the Graduate School of Political Science or the Graduate School of Economics at this university, as well as other leading research universities in Japan and abroad.
+In the past years, many graduates from the School of Political Science and Economics have gone on to graduate school.
+If you wish to further pursue your academic interests, pursue a career as a researcher, or if you hope to work in the private or public sector in the future based on your studies and research at graduate school, you may be interested in the Graduate School of Political Science or the Graduate School of Economics at our university, as well as other leading research universities in Japan and abroad.

 Graduate School of Political Science